 - 1 Tbsp water

-- Line an 8" x 8" baking pan with foil, set aside.
+- Line an 8" x 8" baking pan with foil or parchment, set aside.

 - Combine all fig bar ingredients, except water, in food processor.
 Blend, for 1 minute.

 - Add water, then blend until dough starts to clump.

 - Firmly press the dough into your lined pan, then place the bars in the freezer for at least one hour to set.

 - Remove the bars from the freezer and cut into 16 even pieces.

 - Make the topping.
 In a small saucepan, melt chocolate and coconut oil.
 Turn the heat to low, stirring frequently until the chocolate is fully melted.